liznear/leveldb-from-scratch/README.md

 for each key) and merged into new level-1 SSTables.
 After this is done, we check if level-1 has too many SSTables, and repeat the same step for level-1, level-2 ... until we handle all levels.

+# Step 7: WAL

+We should have a working DB now, but it is not crash safe.
+If the server crash, all data in MemTable are lost.
+To support crash recovery, the common solution is using write-ahead logs (a.k.a.
+WAL).
+The idea is simple, before updating the MemTable, we persist the data into the WAL first.
+Since the WAL is a file on disk, if the server crash, we can always rebuild the MemTable from the WAL.

+One thing to note is that we don't put all WAL data into MemTable.
+For KVs already written into SSTables, we shouldn't put them into MemTable again.
+Otherwise, we will have duplicated data (won't affect correctness, but make the recovery slower and use more storage).
+To tell which KVs have been written into SSTables, we can also record the creating SSTable operation into the WAL.
+All KVs before the operation should be in the SSTables.
+Recording this also helps recover compactions if server crashes.